benjohnde/XCTestCase/README.md

 # XCTestCase

-Some extensions for dealing with optionals.
+Some extensions for dealing with Optionals.